Skip to Main Content

 The unfocused research question below is so broad that it couldn’t be adequately answered in a book-length piece, let alone a standard college-level paper.
 The focused version narrows down to a specific effect of global warming (glacial melting), a specific place (Antarctica), and a specific animal that is affected (penguins).
 It also requires the writer to take a stance on which effect has the greatest impact on the affected animal.
 When in doubt, make a research question as narrow and focused as possible.

-Unfocused question: What is the effect on the environment from global warming?
+Unfocused question: What is the effect on the environment of global warming?

 Focused question: How is glacial melting affecting penguins in Antarctica?